GoldeRoX/Amazon-Shopping-Ad-Collector/README.md

 - **Data Collection**: The project collects statistical data of advertisements from platforms like "Amazon Shopping."

 - **Technology Stack**: Python is the primary programming language, and Appium is used to interact with the Android emulator.
-Additional technologies include opencv, SQL, and MySQL.
+Additional technologies include opencv, ffmpeg, SQL, and MySQL.

 - **Database Interaction**: The project works closely with databases, ensuring constant communication for data storage.
 The accuracy and verification of the collected data are emphasized for further analysis.